rgaufman/live555/README.md

 * cmake -G "Visual Studio 17 2022" -A ARM
 * cmake -G "Visual Studio 17 2022" -A ARM64

-If you should be OpenSSL-Win32 or OpenSSL-Win64 binary package. you have to change the lib file names on Preferences menu from Visual Studio IDE.
+If you should be OpenSSL-Win32 or OpenSSL-Win64 binary package. you have to change the lib files names on Preferences menu from Visual Studio IDE.
+* libssl32MD(d).lib or libcrypto32MD(d).lib
+* libssl64MD(d).lib or libcrypto64MD(d).lib

 *****
 build live555 library and executable file.